aniabtr/Movie-recommendation-Azure/README.md

 ### 5. Email Notification
 - A Logic App is integrated into the pipeline to send an email notification.
-- This step informs relevant stakeholders about the pipeline's completion or any important outcomes.
+- This step informs relevant stakeholders about the pipeline's completion or any important outcomes as well as the recommanded movie.

 ## Key Technologies Used